Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Cross-currency futures trading

-Most cross-currency basis swaps are long-term, generally between one and 30 years, while typical interest rate referencing overnight benchmark rate is concentrated in the short term; 30-day interbank cash rate futures have maturity up to 18 months ahead, SOFR futures are only traded up to five years.
-In practice, rolling expired futures into fresh ones at maturity would be necessary for replicating longer term swaps and options.
-We thus assume the existence of a sufficiently rich and regular futures market; specifically, we postulate the existence of futures trades in the market for all $t$ during the lifetime of a cross-currency basis swap contract.
+Most CCBSs are long-term instruments, typically ranging from one to thirty years.
+On the one hand, the most liquidly traded CCBSs generally have maturities concentrated in between one and three years.
+On the other hand, financial instruments referencing overnight benchmark rates tend to have shorter maturities: 30-day interbank cash rate futures linked to AONIA are listed up to approximately 18 months, while SOFR futures contracts are typically available for maturities up to five years but with liquidity diminishing beyond three years.
+Currency futures (e.g., USD/AUD or USD/EUR futures) also have short maturities---generally one to two years.
+Nevertheless, we assume the existence of a sufficiently rich and regular futures market; specifically, we postulate the existence of futures trades in the market for all $t$ during the lifetime of a CCBS.

+In practice, given these market constraints, replication of longer-dated CCBS (particularly, those exceeding five years) using short-dated futures contracts necessitates adopting a rolling hedge strategy, whereby expired futures positions are periodically replaced with newly issued contracts.
+Although this rolling hedge introduces inherent incompleteness due to the unavailability of long-dated futures at inception of a hedge, it closely aligns with practical hedging methods employed in industry: market participants typically hedge short-term exposures precisely using liquid futures, while monitoring longer-term exposures dynamically.
+Therefore, despite the apparent market incompleteness for long-dated instruments, our proposed modeling and hedging framework remains applicable.

-We first introduce the notation for futures prices.
+Let us first introduce a generic notation for futures prices.
 Note that the currency futures are traded domestically in Australia with USD being the base currency.
 Let continuous semimartingales $\Fd,\Ff$ and $\Fq$ represent the futures prices referencing the AONIA, SOFR and the currency futures, respectively.
 We assume that $\diff B_t^h=r_t^h B_t^h \diff t$ for some $\ff$-adapted process $r^h$ representing the {\it hedge funding rate}.

 \bd By a {\it futures trading strategy} we mean an $\rr^4$-valued, $\ff$-adapted process $\phiv=(\phiv^0,\phid,\phif,\phiq)$ where the components $\phid,\phif$ and $\phiq$ represent positions in AONIA, SOFR and currency futures, respectively, and the process $\phiv^0$ represents the hedge funding component.
 Since the value of any position in a futures contract is zero at any time, the value of a futures trading strategy $\phiv$ at any time $t\in [0, T]$ equals $V_t^p(\phiv)=\phiv^0_t B_t^h$. \ed